5/1/2025

 President

 Thanks for both questions.
-First, yes, on the norovirus study, we're pleased that the clinical hold has been lifted.
-Obviously, what means we've sort of satisfied any of the questions and importantly, updated materials that were from an informed consent perspective all that's out there.
+So, first, yes, on the norovirus study, yeah, we're pleased that the clinical hold has been lifted.
+Obviously, that means we've sort of satisfied any of the questions and, importantly, updated materials that were, from an informed consent perspective, all that's out there.
 We have not seen an additional GBS case, obviously.
 That's encouraging, but not necessarily unexpected.
 It is a fortunately rare event when it does occur.
-As far as causality, we may never know.
-I will remind you that there are GBS cases in the background population, particularly in older adults, that happen fairly regularly, several per 100,000.
-And we're enrolling these large 25,000, sometimes 50,000 person studies over multiple years.
+As far as causality, you know, we may never know.
+I will remind you that there are GBS cases in the background population, particularly in older adults, that happen fairly regularly, several per 100,000, and we're enrolling these large 25,000, sometimes 50,000 person studies over multiple years.
 We do see occasional GBS cases actually on the placebo arms of these studies, and now we've seen one in an active.
 It's possible that it's related to the vaccine.
 It's possible that it's not.
-We are working hard to assess causality, but you can't really ever get a direct link.
+And we are working hard to assess causality, but you can't really ever get a direct link.
 What you really can do, though, is characterize the frequency of these things and make sure that people are aware of them.
-As a part of our ongoing phase III norovirus study, we'll continue to very actively monitor for additional cases of GBS.
-We certainly hope we don't see any either on the placebo arm or the active arm.
-But all of that, we're pretty encouraged, again, just to be off clinical hold and moving forward with enrollment and hopefully moving forward with that program.
-The antismarine question.
-So I can't speak to the way BioNTech had run their pipelines.
+And as a part of our ongoing phase three norovirus study, we'll continue to very actively monitor for additional cases of GBS.
+We certainly hope we don't see any either on the placebo arm on there.
+But all of that pretty we're pretty encouraged again, just to be off clinical hold and moving forward with enrollment and hopefully moving forward with that with that program.
+So, I can't speak to the way BioNTech had run their pipelines.
 Obviously, we're not deeply familiar with it.
 We are really encouraged by the clonality that we're seeing in TCRs.
 I think it's some evidence that we're really deepening and broadening the response and that those are matched by what's happening in the vaccine.
-That sort of translational data, though, ultimately is supportive of what is the really exciting evidence of efficacy that we've already seen from that study.
-I think that that's ultimately just giving us some of the why, but the what was the remarkable hazard ratio improvement that we've reported both at ASCO last year and that we'll look to be updating as we continue to follow that phase IIb study.
+That sorts of translational data, though, ultimately is supportive of what is the really exciting That's ultimately just giving us some of the why, but the what was the remarkable hazard ratio improvement that we've reported both at ASCO last year and that we'll look to be updating as we continue to follow that Phase IIb study.

 speaker